JoeBillingsley/JoeTheAverage.github.io/_drafts/Clothing.md

     - Wool
         - Great for cooler weather
+            - Moisture wicking so can be made appropriate for the summer if not too thick
+                - www.baavet.co.uk/benefits-of-wool
         - Can be made to be incredibly warm
         - The classic suit material